libffcv/ffcv/docs/ffcv_examples/cifar10.rst

 It's that simple!
 In this tutorial, we used FFCV to train a CIFAR-10 classifier to 92.6% accuracy in 36 seconds.

-For a different example, see :ref:`Large-Scale Linear Regression`.
+For a different example using FFCV to speed up training, see :ref:`Large-Scale Linear Regression`.